 Will there be fees for the Comal Trinity GCD in the future?

-Yes.
-The Comal Trinity GCD may charge permit fees for drilling new wells.
+The Comal Trinity GCD receives its operating income from production fees of large water users and charges permit fees for drilling new wells.

 $1 per acre-foot for groundwater used for agricultural purposes; or